-Michelle co-founded Ajna Yoga and has been teaching yoga classes in Victoria for 14 years and training teachers for five years.
+Michelle co-founded Ajna Yoga and has been teaching yoga classes in Victoria since 2001and training teachers since 2008.
 She is trained in Hatha, Pre/Post Natal, Ashtanga and Vijnana yoga~where she completed her 800-hour training with Gioia Irwin and Orit Sen-Gupta.
 She teaches group yoga classes, private yoga therapy sessions and Ajna Yoga’s Teacher Training.
 Michelle loves to share her passion of yoga with her easy going personality.
 Her classes focus on alignment, pranayama (breath), and connecting to the divine self.

 Sarah Holmes de Castro, M.A., ERYT-200, RYT-500, TCTSY-F, C-IAYT (Yoga Therapist)